Frichetten/Image-Difference-Finder/README.md

    between the two images is.
 You can also tweak the color of the "white out" effect so that the changes are shown more clearly.

    I cant take all the credit for this.
-I had to do some research on how to get the RGB values of specific pixel in a jpg image.
+I had to do some research on how to get the RGB values of a specific pixel in a jpg image.
 Alvin Alexander had a great example on his blog, which I used and it is highly effective.
 For more visit...

    http://alvinalexander.com/blog/post/java/getting-rgb-values-for-each-pixel-in-image-using-java-bufferedi